 “Across every discipline and level of experience you can find a student who has created a meaningful impact in their workplace,” said Ross Johnston, Executive Director of Co-operative Education at Waterloo.
 “The growing number of employers from all over the world who hire Waterloo students demonstrates the reaches of our reputation for excellence.”

 This year’s winners truly exemplify the magnitude of work Waterloo students can accomplish across the globe.

 The following are the University of Waterloo’s 2018 Co-op Students of the Year:

-Lauren McLennan – Public Health (Faculty of Applied Health Sciences)
+Lauren McLennan – Public Health Sciences (Faculty of Health)

 Lauren McLennan travelled to Uganda where she was an International Consultant and Project Manager for FullSoul Canada.
 She increased the percentage of midwives formally trained to use donated equipment from 40% to 75%.
 McLennan also worked with over 60 midwives to educate them on safer birthing practices and how to reduce the risk of infection, improving awareness by 50% across hospitals in Uganda.

 Krista Duncan – Speech Communications (Faculty of Arts)

 Krista Duncan served as a People Operations Intern at Wealthsimple, where she assisted with employee development plans and compensation strategies.
 Halfway through her term, Duncan was tasked with taking over the role of Technical Recruiter, where she assisted with new recruitment processes and helped to hire the company’s largest group of engineering co-op students to date.

 Nathan Duarte – Biomedical Engineering (Faculty of Engineering)